South African Air Force: Since 1994

 In spite of its budget concerns, the air force still continues to participate in and support annual air and defence shows and capability demonstrations such as the Rand show, the Zwartkops airshow and the Africa Aerospace and Defence Expo.

 In 2002 Musa Mbhokota became the SAAF's first black jet fighter pilot.
 In March 2017 Nandi Zama became for first black woman in SAAF history to command and fly a Hercules C-130 cargo plane.

 As of 2021, Department of Defence officials informed Parliament that a reduced availability of aircraft was negatively affecting hours flown.
 Helicopter systems were said to have "a critical spares shortage" with similar problems also confronting the transport and combat aircraft and systems.
 The parliamentary Defence and Military Veterans (PCDMV) committee was told that "Constrained funding is also affecting the ability to provide enough serviceable aircraft, although serious efforts are being made to ensure availability is increased within the reduced budget".
 During the first quarter of the 2021/22 financial year, the air force flew 3,560.8 hours, including 2,717 Force Preparation hours, 636.7 Force Employment hours; and 207.1 VIP flying hours.
 As of late 2021, all the Air Force's Gripen fighter aircraft were grounded.
 However, in 2022 the Air Force concluded a deal with Saab to return 13 of the aircraft to service over a three-year period.

+As of March 2025, only six aircraft in total are reported to be in working order.